wyeworks/blog/source/_posts/2019-01-14-use-or-not-to-use-++-operator-in-elixir.markdown

   description: Love to explore and write about Elixir, Ruby, Javascript, full-stack development and technology in general.
 ---

-If you're familiar with *Elixir* you may have been warned about the risks of using `++` operator to concatenate lists.
+You may have been warned about the risks of using `++` operator to concatenate lists in *Elixir*.
 In fact, a piece of advice is found directly on the [official documentation for this method](https://hexdocs.pm/elixir/Kernel.html#++/2):

 > The complexity of `a ++ b` is proportional to `length(a)`, so avoid repeatedly appending to lists of arbitrary length, e.g. `list ++ [item]`.
 Instead, consider prepending via `[item | rest]` and then reversing.